EnumeratedDev/bpm-utils/README.md

 ## Provided utilities
 - bpm-setup (Sets up directories for BPM source package creation)
 - bpm-repo (Allows for easy management of multiple-package repositories)
-- bpm-package (Turns a BPM package directory into a .bpm archive)
+- bpm-package (Turns a BPM source package directory into a .bpm archive)

 ## Installation
 #### Using a package manager